Lake of Egypt, Illinois, USA

 - Statistics / Weather / Helpful Links

 Looking for Lake of Egypt cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 She settles herself into the kayak and pushes away from the shore.
 The small boat cuts through the fog rising from the surface of the lake, and she turns gliding deeper into the cove.
 Behind her on the main body of Lake of Egypt she can hear the motor boats purring to life.
 Soon water skiers and jet skis will zip across the lake, but here in her cove she is almost alone, the surface of the lake broken only by her paddle and the cast of an occasional fishing rod.
 The name conjures images of desserts.
 The beautiful water of Lake of Egypt in southern Illinois, however, has become her own personal oasis and a place to return to again and again.